Asparagus Beetle Control Methods

-Insecticidal Soap and Pyrethrin - combined are the organic equivalent of a 1-2 knock down punch.
+Insecticidal Soap and Pyrethrin - combined are the equivalent of a 1-2 knock down punch.
 The soap will penetrate their shell enough to weaken and dehydrate the insect and allow the pyrethrin to absorb in to the insect and do its job.
 Safer® Brand Tomato and Vegetable Insect Killer harnesses the power of insecticidal soap and pyrethrin to eliminate asparagus beetles from your garden.

 Spray Safer® Brand Tomato and Vegetable Insect Killer as a contact killer.
 Use in accordance with directions on the product label.